-For years, the importance of account-based marketing (ABM) has been beaten into our skulls one blog, tweet, and thought leadership article at a time.
-Now, b2b companies are using account-based experience (ABX) to take ABM a step further—and for good reason!
+For years, the importance of account-based marketing (ABM)—the focused targeting of high-value accounts through personalized campaigns—was beaten into our skulls one blog, tweet, and thought leadership article at a time.
+Now, companies are using account-based experience (ABX) to take things one step further by applying the personalized approach to the entire buyer journey.

-If you’ve already implemented account-based marketing tactics and are enjoying the results, account-based experience is a natural next step.
+If you’ve already implemented ABM tactics and enjoy the results coming through, ABX is a natural next step.
 However, because this approach requires cross-departmental collaboration, it’s essential to have the right systems in place to align your teams.
-Lucky for you, that’s exactly what we will be exploring today.
+In this article, I'll share everything I know to help.

 What Is Account-Based Experience (ABX)?

-Account-Based Experience (ABX) is a go-to-market strategy focused on providing exceptional, tailored customer experiences for target accounts.
+Account-based experience (ABX) is a GTM strategy focused on providing tailored customer experiences for target accounts.
 From awareness through to post-sale, ABX seeks to personalize every touchpoint in the B2B buyer journey.

 Due to this focus on the entire buyer journey, ABX strategies require collaboration between marketing, sales and customer support.
 Instead of treating these functions as separate entities, a unified approach is adopted to maintain a high level of personalization throughout the buying process.